-Lectures/Group Discussion/Lab: the technologies and principles will be delivered through lectures, group discussions, and laboratories.
+Lectures/Group discussion/Lab: the technologies and principles will be delivered through lectures, group discussion, and laboratories.

-Group Presentation: students will be grouped to design a skin-care product, design a skin-care technology, or choose one skin-care technology and discuss its advantages/disadvantages for skin-care applications and future development direction.
+Group Presentation: students will be grouped and choose one skin-care technology to discuss its advantages/disadvantages for skin-care applications and future development direction.